 Lovers of coffee and (alcoholic) cider can rejoice: you can find both relatively cheaply in Ukraine!

 But if you’re looking for other kinds of refreshments, don’t worry, most drinks are relatively cheap.
 As far as cheap places for nightlife, Ukraine is pretty hard to beat.

-If you’re on an ultra-low budget, go to the supermarket and buy a big plastic bottle of beer for 30 UAH ($1.50) or a bottle of cheap wine for 60 UAH… at your own risk, of course.
+If you’re on an ultra-low budget, go to the supermarket and buy a big plastic bottle of beer for 30 UAH (a little more than a dollar) or a bottle of cheap wine for 60 UAH… at your own risk, of course.
 Don’t say I didn’t warn you when your headache kicks in the next day.

 Here are some more average costs for drinks at cafes, bars, and restaurants:

 - Good coffee: 30 – 50 UAH /$1.50 – 2/€1 – 2

 - Cider of beer at a bar in Kyiv: 30 – 60 UAH/$1.50 – 3/€1 – 2